 Compliance Computer ComputerSystem Changes BMC ComputerSystem Comments [Compliance ComputerStatus] ComputerStatus (Not stored.)
 The current status of this computer within the inventory records.
-Values include: DefaultValue New (this is the first appearance of this computer in inventory) • Ignored (an operator has marked this computer to be ignored) Registered (this inventory record is linked to an asset record) Awaiting Inventory (a dummy computer record, allowing its associated asset record to exist, which will be removed when an operator links the asset record to a real inventory item) • Discarded.
+Values include: DefaultValue New (this is the first appearance of this computer in inventory) Ignored (an operator has marked this computer to be ignored) Registered (this inventory record is linked to an asset record) Awaiting Inventory (a dummy computer record, allowing its associated asset record to exist, which will be removed when an operator links the asset record to a real inventory item) • Discarded.
 These values are extracted from ComplianceComputerStatus.
 DefaultValue based on the foreign key ComplianceComputers.
 ComplianceComputerStatusID.
 Tip: The DefaultValue is the US English representation of the values, not localized.
-The status is used to make sure that computers that are Awaiting Inventory, Discarded, or Ignored Net english U With a brack and the Williams C are not transferred to BMC Atrium.
+The status is used to make sure that computers that are Awaiting Inventory, Discarded, or Ignored are not transferred to BMC Atrium.
 Not applicable.
 "Workstation" CapabilityList Primary Capability Fixed literal string inserted in the BMC database.